 It’s important to know the answers to these questions, because your health care provider needs to weigh the harms and benefits, should you take aspirin.
 If you have a high risk of developing cardiovascular disease and your healthcare provider is in favor of you taking daily aspirin, then take it.
 Likewise, if you are at high risk of bleeding and it outweighs the benefits, do not take it.
 It’s crucial that you don’t self-diagnose and self-prescribe aspirin on your own.
 Ask your doctor first, because aspirin is not always as safe as you might think it is.

-Interestingly, a recent randomized clinical trial conducted in China showed that Qi-Shen-Yi-Qi Dripping Pills (a Chinese compound herbal medicine with Astragalus, Tienchi Ginseng and Dan Shen ) have similar beneficial effects for the secondary prevention of Myocardial Infarction and have lower adverse effects, especially GI bleeding.
+A recent randomized clinical trial conducted in China showed that Qi-Shen-Yi-Qi Dripping Pills (a Chinese compound herbal medicine with Astragalus, Tienchi Ginseng and Dan Shen) have similar beneficial effects for the secondary prevention of Myocardial Infarction and have lower adverse effects, especially GI bleeding.
 This provides an alternative for the prevention of cardiovascular disease in patients with high risks of cardiovascular disease.